mpartel/queuefs/README.markdown

 ## License ##

-GNU General Public License version 2 or any later version.
-See the file COPYING.
+The MIT License.
+See the file LICENSE.